OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ## Workflow Options

 Over the years, OpeningDETAIL has developed a preferred and unique way of working.
-Although our website's [about page](http://openingdetail.com/a-little-more-about-us/) provides more detail, in a nutshell, most of our projects are [open source](http://en.wikipedia.org/wiki/Open_source) and are conducted **out-in-the-open**.
+Although our website's [About page](http://openingdetail.com/a-little-more-about-us/) provides more detail, in a nutshell, most of our projects are [open source](http://en.wikipedia.org/wiki/Open_source) and are conducted **out-in-the-open**.

 Simply put, this way of working allows OpeningDETAIL and [our extended team of global collaborators](http://openingdetail.com/people/), to be more efficient--ultimately keeping costs down and bringing more value to our clients.
-Having said that, we understand some clients, for whatever reason, may have hesitations regarding this approach.
+Having said that, we understand some clients may have hesitations regarding this approach.

 To address [our client]'s potential concerns, if any, we would like to offer the following (3) workflow and fee options:
 <br>